joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_sloth/prologue.md

 (2) Whether it is a special vice?
 (3) Whether it is a mortal sin?
 (4) Whether it is a capital sin?

-* Whether Sloth Is A Sin?
-* Whether Sloth Is A Special Vice?
-* Whether Sloth Is A Mortal Sin?
-* Whether Sloth Should Be Accounted A Capital Vice?